-Full Replacement Value Protection (FRVP)
+What is Full Replacement Value Protection (FRVP)?

 Full Replacement Value Protection (FRVP) is a great way to protect your belongings and your move, in the event that there’s any damage to your items.
 Keep in mind that this isn’t insurance—instead, we place a dollar amount on your belongings, which is determined by the value you declare for them.
 And you choose your deductible level.